 As noted above, the parable about the log/plank in our eyes focuses on brothers: “first take the plank out of your own eye, and then you will see clearly to remove the speck from your brother’s eye.”
 (Matt.7:5)

 Paul applies this idea to the church.
 The people in the church (family of God) are our brothers and sisters.
-Among our brothers (the church) we are to exercise judgment (biblical judgment).
+Among our brothers and sisters (the church) we are to exercise judgment (biblical judgment).

 Neighbors are different than brothers (the church).
-The Jews thought their neighbors only included fellow Jews, but Jesus made clear in the Parable of the Good Samaritan (Luke 10:25-37) that neighbors included the Samaritans (who the Jews generally despised).
-Jesus went further in the Sermon on the Mount to add that the neighbors we should love even include our enemies.
+The Jews thought their neighbors only included fellow Jews, but Jesus made clear in the Parable of the Good Samaritan (Luke 10:25-37) that neighbors included the Samaritans (who the Jews despised).
+Jesus went further in the Sermon on the Mount to add that the neighbors we should love include even our enemies.
 (Matt.
-5:43-48)
+5:43-48) Everyone is our neighbor.

 Now, let’s get to the point.
 The idea of loving our neighbors was introduced originally in Leviticus 19:18: